RajatPayghan/rajatpayghan.github.io/src/app/writing/(content)/docs.metadata.md

   isFeatured: false, // If featuring, mark this a true
   type: 'post', // Types can be 'note', 'post' and 'essay'
-  image: './index.avif', // Preffered use is avif format ...otherMetadata
+  image: './index.avif', // Preffered use is avif format
+  excerpt: ''
+  ...otherMetadata
 };
 ```

+## Steps to add a metedata element

+1. Go to @/lib/writing.js
+2. For all function getAllPostsMetadata(), getPostBySlug(slug), getPostMetadataBySlug(slug) add the new metadata
+3. In other pages, add the function you want
+4. Adding new metadata is backwards compatible
+5. Take care new functions in /writing/page.js etc are backwards compatible.